Giftd/giftd-php-client/README.md

 ### Support

-Ask any integration questions at support@giftd.ru.
+Please send your comments and questions to support@giftd.ru.